 No matter how full you are after a meal, there's always room for dessert!
 As tempting as it is to reach for a slice of pie or a bowl of ice cream, we should be mindful of what's actually going into our bodies.
-People with diabetes have to be even more attentive of their sugar intake and how that could affect their blood sugar levels.
+People with diabetes have to be even more attentive to their sugar intake and how that could affect their blood sugar levels.

 So what does a typical serving of fruit look like?

 While eating fruit plain may be your thing, some of us like to dress it up.
 Dip your strawberries in whipped coconut cream - leave out the sugar or add a bit of stevia for sweetness.
 How about slicing an apple or pear in half, drizzling some coconut oil and cinnamon on top then popping it in the oven for a fragrant fiber-filled baked dessert?
 Trick your taste buds with berry banana ice cream.
-Just peel and freeze banana chunks then add half a banana in with a half cup of your favorite berries into the NutriBullet, add a splash of unsweetened almond milk then blend into a soft-serve consistency.
+Just peel and freeze banana chunks, then add half a banana in with a half cup of your favorite berries into the NutriBullet.
+Add a splash of unsweetened almond milk, then blend into a soft-serve consistency.
 Maybe top it with some chopped walnuts and cacao nibs for your very own guilt-free, decadent treat!

-You could double your serving of fruits and your caloric and fat intakes would still be well below those of the usual desserts.
+You could double your serving of fruits, and your caloric and fat intakes would still be well below those of the usual desserts.
 Overall, fruits are healthier choices for everyone, diabetic or not.

 There are countless ways to serve fruits for dessert, so start enjoying them today!

 Need another tool to motivate your dessert-making creativity?
 Try our Dessert Bullet, which comes with recipes and tips for making the best desserts around - all natural, and all in just seconds.